(This #USvsHate message by Mica Pollock and Minhtuyen Mai was made into a sticker and used to launch the project.)

-- explicitly address, explore, and refuse racism, xenophobia, homophobia, Islamophobia, anti-Semitism, sexism, or other forms of hate in schools and society;
+- explicitly address, explore, and refuse racism, xenophobia, homophobia, Islamophobia, anti-Semitism, sexism, or other forms of hate, bias and injustice in schools and society;

-- communicate that people across lines of difference contribute to our communities, regions, and nation, and deserve access to opportunity and well-being;
+- communicate that people across lines of difference contribute to our communities, regions, and nation, are equally valuable, and deserve access to opportunity and well-being;

 - ask people to treat each other kindly, fairly and respectfully, so schools stay safe for learning and society includes us all.